slackwing/feathers/tooling/README.md

     - https://github.com/romkatv/powerlevel10k
     - https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k
     - `ln -f ~/.zshrc ~/src/feathers/tooling/`
-    - Only modify `.zshrc` locally (not GitHub or other machines), or pulling will overwrite the hardlink.
+    - Only modify `.zshrc` locally (not from GitHub or other machines), or pulling will overwrite the hardlink.

 ### Log